Micouwr/AI-TRIAGE_Bot/docs/README.md

 ## 📋 Overview

-This directory contains all user-facing documentation, training materials, and project portfolio information for the AI Triage Bot system.
+This directory contains all user-facing documentation, training materials, and project portfolio information for the AI Triage Bot prototype system.

 ---